 However, there are a few places on this island, that in my opinion, deserve attention.
 Below are 5 of my favourite spots.
 They are not listed by preference, and each has something different to offer, depending on what you are looking for.

-Located in one of Sliema’s little streets, opposite Towers Supermarket, this cosy coffee shop may be small but definitely has a lot of character!
+Located in one of Sliema’s little streets, opposite Towers Supermarket, is Delizie Siciliane, a cosy coffee shop may be small but definitely has a lot of character!
 From their delicious and miniature desserts which look like little pieces of artistry, to their rich flavoured coffees.
 They have quite a selection of coffees to choose from, but 1 in specific won my heart over, there and then, and that would be their iced coffee.

 I will attempt to try my best and explain my experience… Imagine if you were to taste a cold drink which is both smooth and thick, yet with no pieces of ice and with the right amount of sugar to intensify the taste of coffee.
 I’ll be honest, this specific drink tastes more like a dessert than a coffee drink we would expect.
 It is also the perfect drink for those who need that little caffeine push to keep them going, but they also want something cold and something they can take their time enjoying, because although there is ice, the ice does not melt as fast as you would expect it to, which allows the drink to remain in harmony.